crystal-ball/eslint-config-eloquence/README.md

 #### Project types

-Project types are recommended and include additional configs for working with specific project requirements.
-The available entries are:

-- `eloquence/cypress` - for writing Cypress tests
+Eloquence supports Node.js services and React applications with two separate configurations optimized for the project type.
+Use the project configuration for the `.eslintrc.js` config in the root of your project:

-- `eloquence/node` - for writing Node services and packages
+- `eloquence/node` - for Node services and NPM packages
+- `eloquence/react` - for React applications bundled with webpack

+Additional configurations are available for linting files related to specific
+tools:

+- `eloquence/cypress` - for Cypress acceptance test files
-- `eloquence/storybok` - for setting up Storybook
+- `eloquence/storybook` - for Storybook configuration files
-- `eloquence/webpack` - for webpack bundled clients
+- `eloquence/typescript` - for really strict projects

-_⚠️ webpack projects require the [`eslint-import-resolver-webpack`][] package which is NOT included in the dependencies of this project!_

 ## 👩‍🏫 Rules